Jonathan Allen

-Jonathan Allen (born January 16, 1995) is an American football defensive tackle for the Washington Commanders of the National Football League (NFL).
-He played college football at Alabama, where he won several defensive player of the year awards during his 2016 season in addition to the 2016 College Football Playoff National Championship.
-Allen was drafted by Washington in the first round of the 2017 NFL Draft.
+Jonathan Allen (born January 16, 1995) is an American professional football defensive end for the Minnesota Vikings of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, winning a national championship in 2015 and several defensive player of the year awards in 2016.
+Allen was selected by the Washington Redskins in the first round of the 2017 NFL draft, where he made two Pro Bowls in his eight seasons with the team.

-Early years
+Early life

-Allen was born in Anniston, Alabama, and lived in Seattle, North Carolina, South Carolina, Pittsburgh, and Maryland before settling down in Ashburn, Virginia, where he attended Stone Bridge High School.
+Allen was born on January 16, 1995, in Anniston, Alabama, living in Seattle, North Carolina, South Carolina, Pittsburgh, and Maryland before settling down in Ashburn, Virginia, and attending Stone Bridge High School.
 Allen's parents split up when he was three years old and his mother was granted custody of him and his brother, Richard Allen III.
 At the age of eight, both he and his brother were taken away by child protective services.
 Allen spent ten months in foster care before his father, US Army Sgt.
 1st Class Richard Allen Jr., won full custody of him and his brother in 2004.
 As a senior in 2012, he was the Virginia Gatorade Football Player of the Year.
 During his career, he had 308 tackles and 44 sacks.
 Allen was a five-star recruit and was ranked amongst the top of his class.
 He committed to play college football for the University of Alabama.

 College career

 Allen played in 13 games as a true freshman at Alabama in 2013 and had 16 tackles.
 As a sophomore in 2014, he played in all 14 games and made 12 starts.
-He was named first-team All-SEC after recording 33 tackles and 5.5 sacks.
+He was named first-team All-Southeastern Conference after recording 33 tackles and 5.5 sacks.
 As a junior in 2015, Allen started all 14 games for the Crimson Tide, who won the 2016 College Football Playoff National Championship over the Clemson Tigers by a score of 45–40.
 Allen went on to win the Bronko Nagurski Trophy, Chuck Bednarik Award, and Lombardi Award for his performance in the 2016 season.

 College statistics

 Professional career

-Coming out of Alabama, Allen was projected to be a top five pick by some NFL draft experts.
+Allen was projected to be a top five pick by some NFL draft experts.
 His stock began to decline after teams became concerned when he was diagnosed with arthritis in one of his shoulders and had surgery on both, two weeks before the combine.
 He was ranked as the top defensive tackle by Sports Illustrated, Pro Football Focus, and NFLDraftScout.com.
 ESPN ranked him the second best defensive lineman behind Myles Garrett.
 Even with the arthritis diagnosis, Allen was projected to be a first-round pick by analysts and scouts.